BhaktiMore18/react-work/README.md

 3. **Password Generator**
    Description: A password generator that creates a random password based on the specified number of characters.
 Users can adjust the range for the length of the password, making it flexible and user-friendly.

+4. **Currency Converter**
+   Description: A Currency Converter project allows users to convert values between different currencies in real-time by fetching exchange rates from an API.
+It provides a user-friendly interface to input amounts and view the equivalent value in the desired currency.

 ## Technologies Used

 - React